maigesPack: A Computational Environment for Microarray Data Analysis: Introduction

 \section{Introduction}

-\lettrine[nindent=0em,lines=3]{M}icroarray technology is still an important way to assess gene expression in molecular biology.
-A quick Google Scholar search (26/03/2014) shows about 36,300 results mentioning this technology during 2013.
-The reason for this number of papers is mainly because one can measure the expression profiles for thousands of genes at the same time and that turns the technology a good option for some studies focused on systems biology.
+Microarray technology is still an important way to assess gene expression in molecular biology.
+A quick Google Scholar search (31/03/2015) shows about 37,300 results mentioning this technology during 2014.
+The reason for this number of papers is mainly because one can measure expression profiles for thousands of genes at same time, what turns the technology a good option for some studies focused on systems biology.

-One of the main problems with this technology is that the experimental procedure is complex and the data has several sources of variance \citep{Draghici2006}, that makes the statistical modeling more difficult.
+One of the main problems with this technology is that the experimental procedure is complex and the data has several variability sources \citep{Draghici2006a}, that makes the statistical modeling more difficult.
 Besides that, the amount of numerical data and non-numerical data to deal with in a rich experiment is challenging.
 Beginning with the raw values given by the image analysis software, the analysis process unfolds in several steps, each one generating new and large data that are difficult to organize, keep track and later, reproduce.

-These characteristics turn the data analysis a very complex and dynamic process, where the most adequate data analysis procedures must be identified (or proposed) and implemented.
-In this sense, a computational environment that facilitates the integration of the several data analysis methods already proposed would be of great help.
-Furthermore, this environment should be implemented in a way that facilitates the introduction of new algorithms, as they are proposed so frequently in the literature, and also that facilitates the documentation of all data methods used during the data analysis process.
+These characteristics turn data analysis a very complex and dynamic process, where most adequate data analysis procedures must be identified (or proposed) and implemented.
+In this sense, a computational environment that facilitates integration of several data analysis methods already proposed would be of great help.
+Furthermore, this environment should be implemented in a way that facilitates introduction of new algorithms, as they are proposed so frequently at literature, and also that facilitates the documentation of all methods used during data analysis process.